 In terms of hard boundary treatments, a mixture of hedging and timber fencing is proposed for the front and rear gardens, and this includes fencing at 0.9m and 1.8m in height to provide a degree of privacy.
 Given the orientation of properties within the development site, the choice and type of boundary treatment as proposed is considered to be generally appropriate to provide a degree of privacy within plots.
 Beyond this, the areas of woodland around the south and east of the site define the site boundary, with additional tree planting proposed on the southwestern corner to provide definition between the site boundary and the nearby cemetery curtilage.
-The remaining northern and western boundary perimeter are already surrounded by boundary treatments which define the rear curtilages of existing residential properties which abut the application site, and this combined with the new fencing proposed as part of the development will ensure a degree of separation in the interests of open space within the development (including the play area) and a condition will be attached which precludes this in the interests of accessibility and maximising usage across the site.
+The remaining northern and western boundary perimeter are already surrounded by boundary treatments which define the rear curtilages of existing residential properties which abut the application site, and this combined with the new fencing proposed as part of the development will ensure a degree of separation in the interests of residential amenity.
+No fencing or other form of boundary treatments are proposed around the areas of open space within the development (including the play area) and a condition will be attached which precludes this in the interests of accessibility and maximising usage across the site.